andrasq/node-qheap/Readme.md

 Options:

-`compar` : comparison function to determine the item ordering.
+- `compar` : comparison function to determine the item ordering.
 The function should return a value less than zero if the first argument should be ordered before the second (compatible with the function passed to `sort()`).
 The default ordering if no compar is specified is by `<`:  `function(a,b){ return a < b ?  -1 : 1 }`

-`freeSpace` : when the heap shrinks to 1/4 its high-water mark, reallocate the storage space to free the unused memory, and reset the high-water mark.
+- `freeSpace` : when the heap shrinks to 1/4 its high-water mark, reallocate the storage space to free the unused memory, and reset the high-water mark.
 Default is false, avoiding the overhead of the array slice.
 Note: freeing space from the array halves the insert rate; use advisedly.

+- `size` : the initial capacity of the heap.
+The heap is extended as needed, but for debugging dumps it can be useful to specify a smaller starting size than the default 100.

 ### insert( item ), push( item )